-How to stop junk mail, spam and unwanted texts and calls
+Junk mail, spam and unwanted texts and calls

 Junk mail is unsolicited you receive through the post that advertises or promotes something.
 Spam is email marketing that you have not requested or do not want.
 Cold calling is when a company you have not had any dealings with, calls you for sales or marketing purposes.

-As a general rule under the ePrivacy Regulations 2011, a company is allowed to contact you if:
+In general, a company is allowed to contact you if:

-- You have given your consent
+- You have given your consent (agreed to it)

 - You have not changed your direct marketing preference in the National Directory Database (NDD)

 Even if the company has your agreement to be contacted, you can change your mind and withdraw your consent under the GDPR.

 There are steps you can take to prevent junk mail, spam and unwanted phone calls and texts.